Literary Magazine Club - Mrs. Worley

 The Reading Buddies Club is made up of high school students who visit the 3-year-old preschool class once a week during Advisement to read books with the kids.
 The goal of the club is to build connections between high school students and preschoolers while sharing a love of reading.

-Peer Tutoring - Mrs. Veksler, Service hours opportunities,
+Peer Tutoring - Mrs. Veksler, Service hours opportunities

 The Peer Tutoring Club is a supportive space where high school students help middle school students and their peers.
 Members work together to provide tutoring, share study strategies, and build confidence in a variety of subjects.
 Whether you are looking to strengthen your own understanding, help others, or prepare for upcoming exams, this club is designed to foster collaboration, leadership, and academic growth.